 ROUTE: AT south to Guilder Pond, loop around pond, retrace steps.

-DISTANCE: About 7.5 miles.
+DISTANCE: 8.4 miles.

 MAP: National Geographic AT Topographic Map Guide 1509.

 WEATHER: The forecast was for some sunshine, but hardly any materialized until the end of the hike.
 Temperatures were in the upper 30s, but it felt colder in the overcast and when exposed to the stiff breeze.

 WILDLIFE: I saw what seemed to be an aerial dogfight between two species of bird—two larger birds, one smaller.
 It wasn’t clear which species was the aggressor.

 BREAKFAST: Coffee and half a bagel at JP Gifford, Kent.

 LUNCH: I really just snacked when I felt like it, but the second half of the bagel was consumed at Guilder Pond.